 – St. Mark’s Lutheran Church

-Dr. Christopher Montgomery joined Project CAR as its managing director in August 2020.
+Rev. Dr. Christopher Montgomery joined Project CAR as its executive director in August 2020.
 He was a parish pastor for 12 years in the Church of the Brethren and the Mennonite Church USA, an adjunct seminary professor in worship, and also did a brief stint working in management for a school bus company.
 He is an ordained minister who holds degrees in music, organizational leadership in a changing culture, as well as a doctorate in applied theology.
 He sees the work that Project CAR does as ministry and service: helping those who are the least among us.
 He lives in Dell Rapids with his wife, Amanda, and their three children.

 BOARD OF DIRECTORS